-UC San Diego Health System is the first University of California hospital to implant a micro-sized cardiac monitoring device that will help diagnose the hardest-to-detect cardiac arrhythmias.
+UC San Diego Health is the first University of California hospital to implant a micro-sized cardiac monitoring device that will help diagnose the hardest-to-detect cardiac arrhythmias.

 The Medtronic Reveal LINQ device is approximately one-third the size of an AAA battery, making it more than 80 percent smaller than other implantable heart monitoring devices.

 “Although small, this device is part of a powerful system that allows physicians to wirelessly monitor a patient’s heart for up to three years, perhaps longer, ” said Jonathan Hsu, MD

 , with the UC San Diego Sulpizio Cardiovascular Center.
 “It’s like having a mobile electrocardiogram (EKG) everywhere you go that can record abnormal heart rhythms as they occur for later review.”

 The device is implanted just under the skin in the upper chest area using a small incision, taking less than five minutes from start to finish and eliminating the need for sedative medication.
 Current cardiac monitoring devices may take up to 15 minutes or longer to implant.
 Patients with a heart arrhythmia, palpitations or those with numerous fainting episodes for unknown reasons are candidates for the device.

 Cardiac arrhythmias are disruptions in the rate or rhythm of the heart’s electrical system and can affect how the heart contracts and pumps blood.
 The most common type of heart arrhythmia is called AFib (atrial fibrillation) and affects about 2.7 million Americans.
 The condition can cause blood clots to form in the heart, which can then migrate to the brain, blocking a blood vessel and causing a stroke.
 The new implantable loop recorder has the potential to diagnose more patients with AFib who may not know they have the condition.